mvayngrib/fiction/stories/excuse me, whose toes am I sucking.md

 "Can I see it?"
 I ask.
 She leans over a little and sticks out her tongue shyly.

-"But there are no seams or anything...can you stick it out a little more?
-Hm, I don't see a thing."
+"But there are no seams or anything...can you stick it out a little more?"

+She does.
+I peer at it like a man desperately trying to find a scratch on a Ferarri, while praying he doesn't.

+"Hm, I don't see a thing."

 She packs it back up.
-"Yea, apparently the mouth is one of the fastest and best healing places in the whole body.
+"Yeah, apparently the mouth is one of the fastest and best healing places in the whole body.
 Can you believe how amazingly lucky I was?
 I mean anywhere else and it would have left a hideous scar.
 I spent an extra five grand removing the one around my elbow.
 Made my hand look like a freaking glove."

 "Amazingly lucky," I repeat.
 The room turns alternately hot then cold.
 I inspect myself discreetly and see that my armpits have been hard at work hydrating my three hundred dollar shirt.
-Charisse's is no longer crying, but I feel I may be before long.
+Charisse is no longer crying, but I feel I may be before long.

 "Is that all?"
 I ask finally.
 She looks down at her hands, bites her lower lip, then looks back at me, imploringly.
 Oh Christ.
 Here it comes.
 I've been suckling the nipples of a veal for the last year and a half due to a congenital nipple defect that runs in her family.
 Or because they were accidentally sliced off in a terrible flossing accident.
 She buys her hair in ShopRite and her eyebrows at Home Depot.
 I open my mouth but nothing comes out and I motion with my hand for her to continue.